Chapter 5

 Everyone knew it would fall shortly.

-But in Lume’s massive hands, the beautifully crafted ax was something to behold.
+In Lume’s massive hands, the beautifully crafted ax was something to behold.

 His huge belly bounced and roiled and wood chips flew in chunks.